ABDIRAHMAN-I/Docker-Learning/Project/flask-docker-project/README.md

 # Flask Docker Project

-This project demonstrates how to build and run a simple "Hello, World!" web application using Flask and Python.
-The application is containerized using Docker for ease of deployment.
+This project showcases how I built and ran a simple "Hello, World!" web application using Flask and Python.
+I then containerized the application using Docker to make deployment easier.
+This project demonstrates my skills in web development and containerization.

 ## Overview